-3. Nominal or Ostensible Partner
+3. Nominal or OstensiblePartner

 He is a partner who neither contributes capital nor takes any part in the management of the firm.
 He lends his name to be used as partner in the business to increase the reputation of the firm.
 They are not eligible for a share in the profit.
-They are also liable to the creditors for the debts of the firm.
+They are not eligible for a share in the profit of the arealsoliabletothecreditorsforthedebtsofthefirm.

-4. Partners in Profit Only
+4. Partners in ProfitOnly

-A person who shares the profit of a firm but does not share the loss, is called "partner in profit only".
-Usually he has no voice in the management of the firm.
-But his liability to third parties is unlimited.
+A person who shares the profit of a firm but does not share the loss, is called "partnerinprofitonly".Usuallyhehasnovoiceinthemanagementofthefirm.Buthis liability to third parties isunlimited.

-5. Partner by Estoppel
+5. Partner byEstoppel

 A person may not be really a partner in the business.
-But by his behaviour he makes outsiders believe that he is a partner in the business.
-Then, he is liable to such outsiders who advance money to the firm or enter into a contract under such false belief.
-Such a person is known as "partner by estoppel".
-He cannot later on deny that he is not a partner.
+But by his behaviour he makesoutsidersbelievethatheisapartnerinthebusiness.Then,heisliabletosuch outsiders who advance money to the firm or enter into a contract under such false belief.Suchapersonisknownas"partnerbyestoppel".Hecannotlaterondenythat he is not apartner.